johannvalur/chattio/README.md

 ## Deployment

 GitHub Actions (`.github/workflows/ci.yml`) runs the full test matrix on every push/pull request.
 Successful pushes to `main` automatically publish the static `chatterly/` bundle to GitHub Pages.

+## Performance Tips

+1. **Reduce Active Tabs**: Keep only frequently used tabs open to minimize memory usage
+2. **Use Keyboard Shortcuts**: Quickly switch between tabs using keyboard shortcuts
+3. **Monitor Performance**: Check the built-in performance monitor in developer tools
+4. **Update Regularly**: Keep the app updated for the latest performance improvements

 ## Building for Production